Macrometacorp/docs/docs/tutorials/dynamo.md

 ### Scan

-This section provides calls you can use to view all data or widely filtered data in Dynamo Mode.
+This section provides calls you can use to view all data or broadly filtered data in Dynamo Mode.

 #### Retrieve All Items